ananthakrishna7/ASC-Pico-Iot-Board/README.md

 make -j4
 ```

 6. Load the .uf2 file and execute it on the Raspberry Pi Pico
+(refer [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf), section 3.2, for information on loading the .uf2 file)